horga83/shellChatGPT/man/chatgpt.sh.1.md

 **-T**

 : Count input tokens with python tiktoken.
 It heeds `options -ccm` for model encoding.
-Limited input size.

 **-u**